chenbk85/dzenstat/README.md

 	${execi 5 sensors | grep temp1 | awk '{print $2}' | tail -n 1}

-in <code>.conkyrc</code> on my 1GHz netbook, the application footprint still starts to matter.
-That's why I thought I could write my own 'script' in C; it's a funny way to learn a bit about the operating system.
+in <code>.conkyrc</code> on a 1GHz netbook, I can't simply ignore the application footprint.
+That's why I came up with the idea to write my own 'script' in C; it's a fun way to learn something about C and the operating system.